samfearn/MathsDept/_projects/2023-ProjectIII.md

 module: Project III
 description: We consider some mathematical games and the error-correcting codes which describe their winning strategies.
 img: /assets/img/smarties.jpg
-current: false
+current: true
-hidden: true
+hidden: false
-academicYear: 2019/20
+academicYear: 2023/24
 ---
 Description
 -----------